studiohyperset/pdo_snowflake/README.md

 1. Delete everything from this repo, except this file and .git folder
 2. Download the new repo into this folder
-3. Remove binaries from folders `dist` and `libsnowflakeclient/deeps-build`
+3. Remove the folders with binaries `dist`, `libsnowflakeclient/deeps-build/darwin` and `libsnowflakeclient/deeps-build/win64`
 5. Remove `.github` to avoid tests
 6. Commit and push to main